 through us in love, in service, in worship, in celebration,

-in education, in guidance and in healing.
+in education, in guidance, in prayer and in healing.

 - Thomas Franklin, Deacon